 Teach Yourself To Love Exercise or You Might Not Do It by Marcus Antebi

-I love my life, my chidlren and my wife all in equal parts.
-That is why Love exercise so much; it keeps me alive and makes me happy!
+I love my life, my children and my wife all in equal parts.
+I also love exercise very much—it keeps me alive and makes me happy!